karl-sjogren/karl-sjogren.com/_drafts/2017-04-00-aspnet-preencoded-scripts-and-styles.md

 ---
 title: "Pre-encoded scripts and styles with ASP.NET Core and Gulp"
 date: 2017-04-02 20:02:00
-categories: misc aspnet netcore gulp brotli
+tags: misc aspnet netcore gulp brotli
+category: performance
 ---

 Making websites fast to load has always been something I've kept close to my heart.
 Be it by